Bulgaria–Mongolia relations: Since 1990

-Bulgarian President Zhelyo Zhelev visited Mongolia in 1995 Mongolian president Natsagiin Bagabandi visited Bulgaria in 2000.
+Bulgarian President Zhelyu Zhelev visited Mongolia in 1995 and Mongolian president Natsagiin Bagabandi visited Bulgaria in 2000.
 Bulgarian president Georgi Parvanov made an official visit to Ulaanbaatar in the summer of 2007.
 Rosen Plevneliev visited Mongolia in 2015.

 Trade

-Until the beginning of the 1990s Bulgaria was Mongolia's 3rd biggest trading partner.
+Until the beginning of the 1990s, Bulgaria was Mongolia's 3rd biggest trading partner.
 Agricultural products and light industry goods were the main exports.
 Due to the subsequent economical and political changes in both countries the volume of trade shrank considerably.
 The volume of trade between Bulgaria and Mongolia totaled $2 million for 2008, with the main exporter being Bulgaria.